How to ‘top up’ a Marriott Bonvoy hotel free night certificate

 With the UK Marriott Bonvoy American Express benefit, it was simply the wrong product.
 Not many people who can afford to spend £25,000 per year on the UK Bonvoy Amex are likely to spend much time in £125 hotels – which is what you’d get with a 25,000 points voucher – yet alone want to specifically redeem for a night in one.

 To address this, Marriott now lets you top up your certificate with up to 15,000 points from your Bonvoy account.
-I used one on Sunday night, as it happens, at the Le Meridien hotel at Dubai Airport for a very brief stopover.
+I used my 2023 one at the Le Meridien hotel at Dubai Airport for a very brief stopover, and my 2024 one – which nearly expired – on a 25,000 point mattress run to earn one elite night credit!

 How does the Marriott Bonvoy free night voucher ‘top up’ work?